In this article you will find:

 - Wheat – Wheat products, particularly whole-grain wheat, are considered healthy and nutritionally valuable for humans but not for dogs.
 While some whole grains can be good sources of digestible carbohydrate and dietary fiber for dogs, wheat contains a protein called gluten that can cause serious allergic reactions in dogs.
 Wheat is also much more difficult for dogs to digest than other grains like brown rice or oatmeal.

-- Soy – Soy is one of the top most common food allergens for dogs but many pet food manufacturers use it in their products because it is an inexpensive source of protein.
+- Soy – Soy is one of the topmost common food allergens for dogs but many pet food manufacturers use it in their products because it is an inexpensive source of protein.
 Not only can soy trigger food allergies in dogs, but it also contains chemicals called phytoestrogens that mimic the effects of the hormone estrogen which can cause a variety of health problems in dogs.
 Soy also contains goitrogens, substances that may inhibit proper thyroid function.

-- Fillers – As a general rule, you should avoid any dog food that uses a lot of ingredients which do not provide significant nutritional value – this is the case with fillers.
+- Fillers – As a general rule, you should avoid any dog food that uses a lot of ingredients that do not provide significant nutritional value – this is the case with fillers.
 Common fillers used in pet foods include things like rice bran, corn bran, soybean hulls, wheat mill run, modified cornstarch, oat hulls, and the like.
 These ingredients provide very little in the way of nutrients but they add bulk to the product which is why they are so valuable to pet food manufacturers – they can make more of their product at a lower price point.

 - By-Products – The word “by-product” on a pet food ingredients list should immediately send up a red flag.
 While not all by-products are inherently dangerous, the quality of different by-products varies significantly so you can never really tell what you are getting.
 Animal by-products (like chicken by-product meal or poultry by-products) usually consist of the leftovers after the parts of a slaughtered animal that are fit for human consumption are removed.
 This may include things like feet, undeveloped eggs, bones, and organs (excluding giblets like liver, hearts, and necks).